ChilloutCharles/BrainFlowsIntoVRChat/model/intent/README.md

 # Action Classification
-This folder contains the code needed to record, train, and test a machine learning model that will predict a set of actions from your brainwaves.
-To go over the development details, read the `Notes.md` file.
+This folder contains the code needed to record, train, and test a machine learning model that will predict a single action from a set of actions from your brainwaves.

 ## Prerequisites
 1. Rerun this command at the base directory to install needed depedencies: `python -m pip install -r requirements.txt`